XpiritBV/ContainerWorkshop-Docs/Lab8-Security.md

 For final testing, visit the homepage of the web application at the public IP address and check whether the high scores are still listed.

 If not, verify that the pod for the leaderboard Web API is still running.
-View the logs and create a port forward to access the API directly and troubleshoot it till you get it fixed.
+View the logs and create a port forward to access the API directly and troubleshoot it till you get it working.

 You now have a pod running as a managed identity that is used to get access to the Azure KeyVault, where it can access a single read-only secret.
 No passwords are stored anywhere.